 The MPI monitoring system uses the SAM MPI Nagios probes.
 These do not currently check all the MPI features and do not really detect if a site is providing a good MPI service or not.
 MPI VT has discussed about the need to develop a new set of MPI probes to improve MPI reliability and availability statistics.
 This task is still in progress, a new set of requirements are being written by MPI members to include the new probes to be developed by SA3 members.
 Meanwhile a new VO was created to include and support MPI sites (VO MPI-Kickstart).
 This VO was created to test and help MPI support within MPI, several sites are already included and the new VOMS configuration is available to be used by the different NGIs a new web page was created to registry the new VO members.

+Outcome

 MPI VT has just started its work and some tasks still need to be defined, such as accounting for MPI jobs and the information system enhancements.
 The roadmap for the next months is oriented to these tasks: